• Nakafa

 In other words, eigenvalues are the roots of the characteristic polynomial.

-is what we call the characteristic equation of AA.
+is what we call the characteristic equation of AAA.

 Algebraic Multiplicity